Read This: METAL, MYTH & EQUINE MISERY to understand why switching to a rope halter is important to your horse.

 A Rope Halter needs to be tied properly - 90 percent of the time, you will see them tied wrong.
-When tied wrong, a horse can get loose, the end of the rope can interfere with training and slap and pop your horse in the eye.
+When tied wrong, a horse can get loose, the end of the rope can interfere with training and will slap and pop your horse in the eye and the knot will NOT untie easy.
 It is important to tie it correctly.

 Learn the right way to tie a rope halter.